MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

  --location %REGIONNAME%
 ```

+Have a look at the [general guidelines documentation](./general-guidelines.md#resource-groups) to learn more about resource groups.

 #### Create a Virtual Machine

 This operation will take several minutes.
+[Learn more about this command](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-create).

 ```bat
 CALL az vm create ^